 You don't need to worry about showing your license anywhere except the US when returning from your trip.
 Other countries aren't in the practice of enforcing the US travel embargo, so don't expect anyone in Cuba, Mexico, Canada, etc. to have any idea of what you're talking about if you mention the license.
 You only need to show your license if an official asks to see it.
 This has rarely been requested in the past but Trump has told OFAC to start enforcing these regulations so make sure you have these documents in your files for 5 years.
 If you received a passport stamp in Cuba, don't worry- you are traveling legally!

 Check out the OFAC website for more information.

 Traveling on an individual General License?
 Our regular groups tours offer plenty of freedom for you to pursue your general license activities while providing a foundation for a hassle-free travel.
-Whether you travel independently or on one of our other tours, we can provide flights to Cuba, transportation, accommodations, guide services, and day tours to make your trip to Cuba easier and more enjoyable.
-See our tours and services here.
+Whether you travel independently or on one of our other tours we can provide flights to Cuba, transportation, accommodations, tour guide services, Santiago day tours, and Havana day tours, to make your trip to Cuba easier and more enjoyable.